arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 TODOs:
 - Chico, the dog with the seriousness of a general at war.
 - Chico mind communicating with the elves.
 Chico talking about random stuff he’s heard.
 (Chico dog photo embed?)
--  Annoying eldil knowing everything?
+-  An annoying eldil knowing everything, but who won't share anything with us mortal?
 #}

 {{